MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-pack-faq.md

 **How do I install Surface Hub 3 Pack?**

 - The Surface Hub 3 Pack is designed for easy removal and replacement of the existing Surface Hub 2S cartridge.
 Using a Phillips-head screwdriver to unscrew the retaining bolt, you can remove the Hub 2S cartridge and insert the new Surface Hub 3 Pack.
 Press power, and the installation is complete.
+For detailed instructions, see [Install and manage Surface Hub 3 Pack](install-manage-surface-hub-3-pack.md).

 **Will the new cartridge extend the warranty on my Surface Hub 2S?**